hitenvats16/Day-Diary/README.md

 # DayDiary - Documenting days
 ### An application made with react-native and expo.
-This Aookicatuib helps in documenting your day anywhere anytime just via your phone.
+This Application helps in documenting your day anywhere anytime just via your phone.

 ## How to setup project in your machine